jchristgit/fling/README.md

 at all, it is always considered outdated and recreated.
 Otherwise, fling compares a hashsum of the configuration the image was built with with the configuration that is desired, and if they mismatch, recreates the image

-[2] heavy speed improvements can be done here by using copy-on-write supporting filesystems such as btrfs

 <!-- vim: set tw=80: -->